 - lxiii.
-"State" shall mean the State of New York. - lxiv.
-"State Agency" shall mean any state department, state university of New York, city university of New York, board, bureau, division, commission, committee, council, office or other governmental entity performing a governmental or proprietary function for the state, or any combination thereof as provided in subdivision two of section nine hundred fifty-one of the executive law, except any public authority or public benefit corporation, the judiciary or the state legislature. - lxv.
-"State Authority" shall mean a public authority or public benefit corporation created by or existing under the Public Authorities Law or any other law of the state of New York, with one or more of its members appointed by the governor or who serve as members by virtue of holding a civil office of the state, other than an interstate or international authority or public benefit corporation, including subsidiaries of such public authority or public benefit corporation. - lxvi.
-"Vendor" shall mean a supplier of goods or services to the Corporation. - lxvii.
-"Women-Owned Business Enterprise ("WBE")" shall mean a business enterprise, including a sole proprietorship, partnership or corporation that is: - 1) at least 51% owned by one or more United States citizens or permanent resident aliens who are women or, in the case of a publicly-owned business, at least 51% percent of the common stock or other voting interests of which is owned by United States citizens or permanent resident aliens who are women; - 2) an enterprise in which the ownership interest of women is real, substantial and continuing; - 3) an enterprise in which the women ownership has, and exercises, the authority to control independently the day-to-day business decisions of the enterprise; - 4) an enterprise authorized to do business in the State, independently owned and operated, and not dominant in its field;
+"Single Source Contract" shall mean a Contract awarded without competitive procedures as a result of a determination by the Corporation, approved in writing by the President of the Office responsible for the Procurement, that one firm is uniquely qualified or has a unique advantage with respect to the provision of a particular service or good, such that competitive procedures are rendered futile.
+Such determination shall become part of the Procurement Record and be filed with the Corporation's Counsel and Secretary. - lxiv.
+"Small Business" shall have the same meaning defined in Article 15-A - lxv.
+"Sole Source Contract" shall mean a Contract awarded without competitive procedures as a result of a determination by the Corporation, approved in writing by the President of the Office responsible for the Procurement, that there is only one source for a particular service or good, such that competitive procedures are rendered futile.
+Such determination shall become part of the Procurement Record and be filed with the Corporation's Counsel and Secretary. - lxvi.
+"State" shall mean the State of New York. - lxvii.
+"State Agency" shall mean any state department, state university of New York, city university of New York, board, bureau, division, commission, committee, council, office, or other governmental entity performing a governmental or proprietary function for the state, or any combination thereof as provided in subdivision two of section nine hundred fifty-one of the executive law, except any public authority or public benefit corporation, the judiciary, or the state legislature. - lxviii.
+"State Authority" shall mean a public authority or public benefit corporation created by or existing under the Public Authorities Law or any other law of the State of New York, with one or more of its members appointed by the Governor or who serve as members by virtue of holding a civil office of the state, other than an interstate or international authority or public benefit corporation, including subsidiaries of such public authority or public benefit corporation. - lxix.
+"Vendor" shall mean a supplier of goods or services to the Corporation. - lxx.
+"Women-Owned Business Enterprise ("WBE")" shall mean a business enterprise, including a sole proprietorship, partnership, or corporation that is: - 1) at least 51% owned by one or more United States citizens or permanent resident aliens who are women or, in the case of a publicly-owned business, at least 51% percent of the common stock or other voting

-- 5) an enterprise owned by an individual or individuals, whose ownership, control and operation are relied upon for certification, with a Personal Net Worth that does not exceed \$3.5 million, as adjusted annually on the first of January for inflation according to the consumer price index of the previous year; and - 6) an enterprise that is a Small Business. - b.
+- interests of which is owned by United States citizens or permanent resident aliens who are women; - 2) an enterprise in which the ownership interest of women is real, substantial, and continuing; - 3) an enterprise in which the women ownership has, and exercises, the authority to control independently the day-to-day business decisions of the enterprise; - 4) an enterprise authorized to do business in the State, independently owned and operated, and not dominant in its field; - 5) an enterprise owned by an individual or individuals, whose ownership, control, and operation are relied upon for certification, with a Personal Net Worth that does not exceed \$3.5 million, as adjusted annually on the first of January for inflation according to the consumer price index of the previous year; and - 6) an enterprise that is a Small Business. - b.
 Construction of Language.
 Any other capitalized terms used herein shall have the meaning given by the By-Laws.
 Except where the context otherwise requires, words importing the singular number shall include the plural number and vice versa.